-Christopher M. Newman, A License Is Not A "Contract Not to Sue": Disentangling Property and Contract in the Law of Copyright Licenses, 98 IOWA L. REV. 1101 (2013).

-He reviews various scenarios of bizarre outcomes that "would all be fairly straightforward implications of the premise that a license is nothing but a 'contract not to sue.'"
-Then he says, "Yet no one, I think, actually believes those arguments should prevail."
+- Christopher M. Newman, A License Is Not A "Contract Not to Sue": Disentangling Property and - Contract in the Law of Copyright Licenses, 98 IOWA L. REV. 1101 (2013) (reviewing scenarios of bizarre outcomes that "would all be fairly straightforward implications of the premise that a license is nothing but a 'contract not to sue[,]" then stating, "Yet no one, I think, actually - believes those arguments should prevail.")